tobi2106/YAJSG/AnkiSetup.md

 [See](XXX)

 **Note:** <br>
-Please read the description for [AJT Mortician](https://ankiweb.net/shared/info/1255924302) on the add-on page. <br>
+If you plan to use AJT Mortician, please read the description for [AJT Mortician](https://ankiweb.net/shared/info/1255924302) on the add-on page. <br>
 You don't need to install the [Local Audio Server for Yomichan](https://ankiweb.net/shared/info/1045800357).
 It only speeds up the process of getting the audio for a word. <br>
 See more under [mining](XXX):